-Accessible, Aesthetics, Cost-Effective, Functional / Operational, Historic Preservation, Secure / Safe, Secure / Safe—Ensure Occupant Safety and Health, Secure / Safe—Provide Security for Occupants and Assets, Sustainable, Sustainable—Use Environmental Preferable Products, Sustainable—Enhance Indoor Environmental Quality, Sustainable—Optimize Operational and Maintenance Practices
+Accessible, Aesthetics, Cost-Effective, Functional / Operational, Historic Preservation, Secure / Safe, Secure / Safe—Occupant Safety and Health, Secure / Safe—Security for Building Occupants and Assets, Sustainable, Sustainable—Optimize Building Space and Material Use, Sustainable—Enhance Indoor Environmental Quality (IEQ), Sustainable—Optimize Operational and Maintenance Practices

 Provide a Superior Acoustic Environment

 - Greening Federal Facilities: An Energy, Environmental, and Economic Resource Guide for Federal Facility Managers and Designers (p.
 123)

 - PBS-P100 Facilities Standards for the Public Buildings Service (Chapter 3.13)

 - Institute of Noise Control Engineering of the USA

 - TM 5-803-2/NAVFAC P-970/AFM 19-10 Environmental Protection Planning in the Noise Environment

 - UFC 3-450-01 Noise and Vibration Control

 - American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE)

 - Center for Building Performance and Diagnostics, Carnegie Mellon University